the-nexim/nanolib/packages/alpine/README.md

 ### alpineStoreGenerator

-Generates an Alpine.js store with default value.
+Generates an Alpine.js store with a default value.

 ```ts
 import {alpineStoreGenerator} from '@nexim/alpine';